nascimento-jgb/Tori-Marketpalce-Remake/README.md

 - Sign in system and authentication
 - MVVM (Model-View-ViewModel)
-- Use of animations
-- Multiple and simultaneous filtering
+- Multiple and simultaneous filtering/sorting
 - Fetch data from Core Data
 - Aniamtions and 3D effects